zcattacz/micropython-mqtt/mqtt_as/README.md

  2. `unclean.py` Test/demo program with MQTT Clean Session `False`.
  3. `range.py` For WiFi range testing.
  4. `range_ex.py` As above but also publishes RSSI and free RAM.
-See code listing for limitations.
+See code comments for limitations on Pico W and Arduino nano connect.
  5. `pubtest` Bash script illustrating publication with Mosquitto.
  6. `main.py` Example for auto-starting an application.
  7. `tls.py` Demo of SSL/TLS connection to a public broker.
 This runs on a Pyboard D. Publishes every 20s and subscribes to same topic.
 Connection to this public broker, though encrypted, is insecure because anyone can subscribe.
- 8. `tls8266.py` SSL/TLS connectionfor ESP8266.
+ 8. `tls8266.py` SSL/TLS connection for ESP8266.
 Shows how to use keys and
  certificates.
 For obvious reasons it requires editing to run.

 ### Configuration